Bull Riders With the Most Career Earnings

 For a select few, the journey is a road to riches.
 It can change their lives and make them rodeo superstars around the world.
 At what cost is up to them, although most bull riders don’t ride past their late 30s, if they’re lucky.

-These are the best bull riders of all time, and this is how much they make.
+These are the bull riders with the most money in career earnings and how much they made.

 40. Brendon Clark

 Career highlights: Express Professional Bull Riders (PBR) Classic champion (2007), Pendleton Invitational champion (2007), Brendon Clark Invitational champion (2011)

 Note: All earnings are through January 2022.

 Considered the most successful bull rider to ever come out of Australia, the Brendon Clark Invitational in New South Wales is held in his honor every year and is one of Australia's largest bull-riding competitions.